COMPSCI 367 : Artificial Intelligence

 The course will consist of five modules:

-- Module 3: Planning.
+Module 3: Planning.
 Planning is a crucial ability of an intelligent agent when it is able to set goals and execute them.
-This includes developing a representation of the state of the world and making predictions about how decisions will affect the world states.
+This include developing a representation of the state of the world and making predictions about how decision will affect the world states.
 In this course, we will examine important planning algorithms in artificial intelligence.

 Capabilities Developed in this Course